quynhnkn/bootstrap4with5project/README.md

 This is the course "Bootstrap 4 from scratch with 5 projects" that I took on Edounix

 Link to course: https://www.eduonix.com/dashboard/bootstrap-4-from-scratch-with-5-projects

+To launch each project:

+npm init
+npm start